Sleep Disorders

 It was first suggested in 1999 that patients who are prone to somatization and who deny emotional stress may be at risk for psychophysiological insomnia (12).

-Bruck and colleagues found that both young and older individuals may have unrealistic expectations about sleep, such as sleeping without awakenings (14).
-Education and reassurance about what “normal healthy” sleep should be may also aid in a prevention program.
-Although few insomnia sufferers seek professional consultations, many individuals initiate self-help treatments, particularly when daytime impairments such as fatigue become more noticeable.
+Bruck and colleagues found that both young and older individuals may have unrealistic expectations about sleep, such as sleeping without awakenings (15).
+Education and reassurance about “normal healthy” sleep may aid in a prevention program.
+Sleep education may also help to lessen patient fears regarding consequences of insomnia.
+Access to self-help resources may also be beneficial as patients may not always seek professional consultations at symptom onset.
+Many individuals may first initiate self-help treatments, particularly when daytime impairments such as fatigue become more noticeable.

 Key features of psychophysiological insomnia include worry, dysfunctional beliefs, somatic arousal, selective attention, and monitoring of sleep and safety behaviors.
-These 5 types of cognitive processes are key treatment targets as they may affect remission of insomnia over time (51).
-These ruminations about sleep are problematic not only at night, but also in the daytime in psychophysiological insomnia (52), suggesting that insomnia is a 24-hour disorder.
+These five types of cognitive processes are key treatment targets as they may affect remission of insomnia over time (61).
+These ruminations about sleep are problematic not only at night, but also in the daytime in psychophysiological insomnia (63), suggesting that insomnia is a 24-hour disorder.
+A clinical history to help identify these key features of psychophysiological insomnia can help to prevent the evolution of insomnia symptoms to the chronic level.

 Psychophysiological insomnia lies on a continuum with a number of other diagnostic categories.